ome/www.openmicroscopy.org/_posts/2016-01-06-format-support.md

 ##A philosophical point about our funding and resources

-The OME Consortium and the wider community has worked steadily since 2002, funded mostly by grants from non-profit charities and public funders, to build tools for the wider scientific community.
+The OME Consortium and the wider development community have worked steadily since 2002, funded mostly by grants from non-profit charities and public funders, to build tools for the scientific community.

 Building readers for proprietary formats has never been funded, and we don’t think it would ever be funded by any grant funding panel.
-New readers are created either by diverting our precious resources from other projects, by contributions by the community (most recently by the companies themselves) or by work commissioned by customers of Glencoe Software.
+New readers are created either by diverting our precious resources from other projects, by contributions from the community (most recently by the companies themselves), or by work commissioned by customers of [Glencoe Software](http://www.glencoesoftware.com).
 We certainly listen to the community and adjust our priorities based on requests, but we can’t do everything with limited resources.